Inklingo

 Verb (used for time)A2General

-Use 'hace' followed by a time period to describe how long ago an action was completed.
+Use 'hace' followed by a time period to indicate how long ago an action was completed in the past.

 A person waving goodbye as a car drives away down a long road, representing an event that happened in the past.